title

 e.
 Maximum permissible sound levels shall not exceed sixty-five (65) decibels (dB) during the daytime (7:01 a.m. to (9:59 p.m.) and fifty-five (55) decibels (dB) during the nighttime (10:00 p.m. to 7:00 a.m.) as measured from any property line.

-Section 7.
+Section 78.
 That Chapter 17.40 of the Metropolitan Code is hereby amended by adding a new Section 17.40.575 as follows:

 17.40.575 - Permits for data centers.

 A. The developer shall provide written confirmation at the time of application for a zoning permit that Nashville Electric Service (NES) has reviewed the proposed data center and agreed to provide electric service to the data center.
 No zoning permit shall be approved if NES has not agreed to provide electric service.
+The developer shall provide written confirmation from Nashville Electric Service at the time of application for a zoning permit that NES has reviewed the proposed data center, has or will have capacity to serve, and has agreed to provide electric service to the data center once payment in full of any applicable charges and fees have been made.

 B. The developer shall provide written confirmation at the time of application for a zoning permit that the utility providing water and sewer service to the site has reviewed the proposed data center and has determined that there is adequate capacity to service the data center.
 No zoning permit shall be approved if the applicable utility has determined that there is insufficient water and/or sewer capacity to service the data center.

-C. A noise impact assessment shall be required as part of the zoning permit application and shall be assessed at a distance of 500 feet from the property line of the parcel(s) containing the data center.
+C. A noise impact assessment shall be required as part of the zoning permit application and shall be assessed at a distance of 500 feet from the property lines of the parcel(s) containing the data center.
 The noise impact assessment shall:

 1. Define the scope of the assessment, including the geographic area, the noise sources to be studied, and the specific objectives of the assessment.